-Since you'll likely be spending more time in the kitchen, use that time to do some leg lifts while you're whipping up a healthy meal for yourself and your family.
+Since you've likely been spending more time in the kitchen, use that time to do some leg lifts while you're whipping up a healthy meal for yourself and your family.

 "By lifting your leg either to the side or behind you in an arabesque while you're cooking, you can tone your glutes and outer thighs in a fun way," says Robbie Ann Darby, a certified personal trainer and creator of RAD Experience.